Table of Contents

-In this blog post, we’ll go several tips you can use to automate sales on your online jewelry store.
+In this blog post, we’ll give you several tips to automate sales on your online jewelry store.
 Automation can be defined as to how far you can bring a lead down the sales funnel without any human interaction.
-We’ve listed top 5 tips below that will push your leads as far as possible down the sales funnel!
+We’ve listed below the top 5 tips that will push your leads as far as possible down the sales funnel!

-Another advantage of using a scheduler is that they are in-built with powerful tracking and analytics tools, to help you optimise your posts for when your target audience is most active.
-Some content, such as videos and Instagram stories can not be scheduled, so you’ll still need to post these natively from your smartphone.
+Another advantage of using a scheduler is that they are in-built with powerful tracking and analytics tools, to help you optimize your posts for when your target audience is most active.
+Some content, such as videos and Instagram stories, cannot be scheduled, so you’ll still need to post these natively from your smartphone.
 At least half the work is automated for you!

 Automatic cart abandonment

-Studies shows that 42 per cent of online shoppers will easily abandon their shopping cart if they feel that the items are lacking in product information.
+Studies show that 42% of online shoppers will easily abandon their shopping cart if they feel that the items are lacking in the product information.
 You can reduce this number significantly by incorporating 360-degree jewelry product photography and setting up a chatbot.
 According to Shopify, nearly seven out of every 10 carts are abandoned at checkout!
-It is possible to setup an automated emailing system to lure them back to the sale through your marketing software.
-The numbers are too irresistable – Ecommerce customers who receive multiple abandoned shopping cart emails are 2.4 times more likely to complete the purchase than those who receive only one follow up email.
-And customers who receive multiple abandoned cart emails have a multiple transaction rate 44 percent higher than those who didn’t.
-The tricky part the emails are triggered properly.
-This can be an issue if you have using multiple systems, however, if you have a good development they can integrate and test the triggers for you.
+It is possible to set up an automated emailing system to lure them back to the sale through your marketing software.
+The numbers are too irresistible – Ecommerce customers who receive multiple abandoned shopping cart emails are 2.4 times more likely to complete the purchase than those who receive only one follow up email.
+And customers who receive multiple abandoned cart emails have a multiple transaction rate 44% higher than those who didn’t.
+The tricky part, the emails are triggered properly.
+This can be an issue if you are using multiple systems, however, if you have a good development they can integrate and test the triggers for you.